 Find us at these locations (LA 1 Bus stop, South Turn near the Macintosh building, and West Turn outside the Student union)

-The following are various LGBT-specific and/or progressive student organizations at CSULB.
+The following are various LGBTQI-specific and/or progressive student organizations at CSULB.
 For more information about each organization, please contact the Office of Student Life and Development (www.csulb.edu/sld)

 Active Minds is a national organization that develops and supports student-run mental health awareness, education, and advocacy groups on the college campus.
 Each peer group works to: increase students’ awareness of mental health issues, provide information and resources regarding Mental health and mental illness, encourage students to seek help as soon as it is needed, and to serve as liaison between students and the mental health community.
 By planning campus-wide events that promote awareness and education, the group aims to remove the stigma that surrounds mental illness and create a comfortable environment for open discussion of mental health issues. (http://www.activemindsoncampus.org/about/)

-The purpose of Queek Ink is to write, provide workshops, and read the work of its members to enhance their writing ability and expose the group and their work to both a mainstream and LGBTQ audience.
+The purpose of Queer Ink is to write, provide workshops, and read the work of its members to enhance their writing ability and expose the group and their work to both a mainstream and LGBTQI audience.

 To educate and advocate for civil rights and be active members of the Lesbian Gay Bisexual Transgender Queer/Questioning Intersex Asexual/Ally (LGBTQIA) community; to promote awareness and tolerance for the LGBTQIA community through community service and events; to promote a sense of personal empowerment, growth and critical thinking to develop leadership and life skills applicable to the real world; to promote the idea of social equality; to create a safe environment for the LGBTQIA community.